flokoe/bash-hackers-wiki/docs/commands/builtin/read.md

   ---------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  `-a <ARRAY>`     read the data word-wise into the specified array `<ARRAY>` instead of normal variables `-d <DELIM>`     recognize `<DELIM>` as data-end, rather than `<newline>` `-e`             on interactive shells: use Bash\'s readline interface to read the data.
+  `-a <ARRAY>`     read the data word-wise into the specified array `<ARRAY>` instead of normal variables `-d <DELIM>`     recognize `<DELIM>` as data-end, rather than `<newline>` `-e`             on interactive shells: use Bash's readline interface to read the data.
 Since version 5.1-alpha, this can also be used on specified file descriptors using `-u`
   `-i <STRING>`    preloads the input buffer with text from `<STRING>`, only works when Readline (`-e`) is used `-n <NCHARS>`    reads `<NCHARS>` characters of input, then quits `-N <NCHARS>`    reads `<NCHARS>` characters of input, *ignoring any delimiter*, then quits